kent-rasmussen/azt/README.md

 See [CHANGELOG](CHANGELOG.md) to see features by version.

+See [COMPARISON](COMPARISON.md) to see A→Z+T compared with pen and paper participatory methods.

 To get the program: `git clone https://github.com/kent-rasmussen/azt.git`

 To run: `python main.py` (The python 3+ executable may be called `python3`.)